thecarlhall/bmmp/README.md

 # bmmp (pronounced "bump")
 Bare Minimum Music Player

 After years of building web-based music servers, and running other products, like Subsonic and Plex, I've finally fallen back to using just a Raspberry Pi to be a file and web server.
-The web server is enough to serve files beyond the network, so I just need an index of playable media.  `generate_m3u.sh` will generate an m3u playlist that can be shared anywhere.  `play.sh` will use that m3u to play the music.
+The web server is enough to serve files beyond the network, so I just need an index of playable media.  `generate_m3u.sh` will generate an m3u playlist (39k+ entries in ~1 sec) that can be shared anywhere.  `play.sh` will use that m3u to play the music.

 ## Usage